Tom Parry (economist): Career

 Parry was Foundation NSW Natural Resources Commissioner, an Associate Commissioner of the Australian Competition & Consumer Commission, a Director of South East Sydney Area Health Board, a Director of the Children's Medical Research Institute, a Director of the NSW Clinical Excellence Commission, and a member of the NSW Council on the Cost and Quality of Government.
 He has been an adjunct professor at the University of New South Wales and a former Dean of the Faculty of Commerce at the University of Wollongong.

-In 2002 and 2003, he conducted the Ministerial inquiry into sustainable public transport in New South Wales.
-The inquiry's final report informs a significant amount of transport policy in New South Wales, including the corporatisation of Sydney Ferries, the reform of CountryLink, and reforms to the fare structure.
+In 2002 and 2003, he conducted a Ministerial inquiry into sustainable public transport in New South Wales.
+The inquiry's final report has had a significant influence on transport policy in the state, including the corporatization of Sydney Ferries, the reform of CountryLink, and the restructuring of the fare system.
+The findings and recommendations of the inquiry have played a crucial role in shaping transportation initiatives and decision-making processes in New South Wales.

 After leaving Independent Pricing and Regulatory Tribunal in 2004, Parry joined Macquarie Bank to join a new Community Partnerships Funds Management business.
 He moved to the Investment Banking Group in Macquarie in 2005 where he was Principal Adviser, Regulatory involved with Macquarie Group interests globally in regulated utilities and infrastructure.
 He retired from Macquarie Group at the end of 2009.

 Parry served as chairman of First State Super, Chairman of the Australian Energy Market Operator (AEMO).
 He was a director of Australian Stock Exchange Compliance Ltd, Powerco, New Zealand, Brisbane Airport Corporation, Icon Water, ActewAGL and a member of the Sydney Opera House Trust.